welcoming all people into

 - 3:30 pm Children’s Foot Washing

-- 7:00 pm Foot Washing and Stripping of the Altar
+- 7:00 pm Holy Eucharist and Foot Washing and Stripping of the Altar

 - 9:00 pm All-night Vigil in the Garden of Repose